What is Dextromethorphan or DXM?

 At high doses, DXM can lead to intoxication (dextromethorphan toxicity) and produce psychiatric symptoms including extreme agitation, hallucinations, mania, and panic.

 DXM poisoning can also cause slowed breathing, increased blood pressure, coma, fast heart rate, psychosis, seizures, and death.
+These symptoms require a call to your local poison control center and emergency room.

 DXM Withdrawal Symptoms